 There are tons of direct-mount chainring options too, which leaves the lack of a 165mm option for short legs and low bikes as the only glitch in the Rally matrix.
 Otherwise, if you’re looking for something that’ll hack a lot of mass out of your bikes but still feel super stiff underfoot and survive Enduro-style abuse, then this is literally Next level if you can afford it.

-Like most things Hope lovingly machines into life in its Lancashire factory, the original laser-etched multi-anodized color option cranks were an instant hit with their legion of loyal fans.
+Like most things Hope lovingly machines into life in its Lancashire factory, the original laser-etched multi-anodized color option cranks were an instant hit with its legion of loyal fans.
 They have proved just as tough as Hope's venerable bottom brackets.

 Compared with lighter, cheaper alloy cranks they were noticeably flexy when pedaling or cornering hard and the unique tools needed for fit and removal made trail-side maintenance a pain.